kerlonfernandes/get-to-know-kerlon/README-en.md

 ### 👨‍💻 Backend Developer

 Hello, I'm Kerlon, a Backend Developer with over three years of practical experience and a software development student.
-I currently work as a developer at UNIVC (Centro Universitário Vale do Cricaré), where I am also pursuing my degree.
+Currently, I work as a developer at UNIVC (Centro Universitário Vale do Cricaré), where I'm also pursuing my degree.

-I enjoy turning ideas into efficient solutions through programming and constantly seek to learn more and improve my skills with the technologies I use.
-My focus is on continuing to grow professionally and applying what I know to contribute to the tech world.
+I enjoy transforming ideas into efficient solutions through programming and I'm always looking to learn more and improve in the technologies I use.
+My focus is to continue growing professionally and apply what I know to contribute to the technology world.

 ### 🚀 Skills & Technologies